dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 </StackLayout>
 ```

-In this example, the visual structure defined for each <xref:Microsoft.Maui.Controls.RadioButton> is replaced with the visual structure defined in the `ControlTemplate`, and so at runtime the objects in the `ControlTemplate` become part of the visual tree for each <xref:Microsoft.Maui.Controls.RadioButton>.
+In this example, the visual structure defined for each <xref:Microsoft.Maui.Controls.RadioButton> is replaced with the visual structure defined in the <xref:Microsoft.Maui.Controls.ControlTemplate>, and so at runtime the objects in the <xref:Microsoft.Maui.Controls.ControlTemplate> become part of the visual tree for each <xref:Microsoft.Maui.Controls.RadioButton>.
 In addition, the content for each <xref:Microsoft.Maui.Controls.RadioButton> is substituted into the `ContentPresenter` defined in the control template.
 This results in the following <xref:Microsoft.Maui.Controls.RadioButton> appearance:

 :::image type="content" source="media/radiobutton/radiobuttons-templated.png" alt-text="Screenshot of templated RadioButtons.":::